 Inferior Alveolar Nerve Canal (Mandibular Canal)

 A) Identify any changes to the course of the canal.
-Note if the canal being displaced inferiorly or superiorly.
+Note if the canal is being displaced inferiorly or superiorly.

 B) Identify if there are changes to the size of the canal.
 Is it being enlarged or smaller than what is within the range of normal.